CesiumGS/3d-tiles/README.md

 All angles are in radians.

-3D Tiles do not explicitly store Cartographic coordinates (longitude, latitude, and height); these values are implicit in WGS84 coordinates, which are efficient for the GPU to render without a non-affine coordinate transformation.
-A 3D Tiles tileset can include application-specific metadata, such as Cartographic coordinates, bu the semantics are not part of the 3D Tiles specification.
+3D Tiles do not explicitly store Cartographic coordinates (longitude, latitude, and height); these values are implicit in WGS84 coordinates, which are efficient for the GPU to render since they do not require a non-affine coordinate transformation.
+A 3D Tiles tileset can include application-specific metadata, such as Cartographic coordinates, but the semantics are not part of the 3D Tiles specification.

 ### Tile transform